saulpierotti/markdown_notebook/PB.md

 % Saul Pierotti
 % \today

-# 14/11/19
+# Course organization
-* 5/12 mid term exam on paper, it is worth 8/32 points
-* Finals are on February and march
+* 5/12 mid term exam on paper, it is worth 8/32 points, finals are on February and march
-* This module is about Python
+* This module pf the course is about Python

-* Textbooks are not required but can be interesting for an in-depth understanding
-* Slides are really synthetic
-* Tutor: Giacomo Tartari
+# Linux an CS basics
 * The main resource of a computer are RAM and CPU
 * The OS allocates resources to programs, and impedes interference among them
 * Linux is a kernel, it manages resources for the OS
 	* It derives from Unix, like also MacOS
 	* It is multithreaded (it can run more than 1 program at the same time) and multiuser
 	* The users are isolated from each other, they cannot interfere
-	* There are many Distros
 * A Linux distro includes an install system for the distro itself, drivers, a package manager, tools
 	* Some tools are really specific, and probabily I will never need them
 	* A package manager allows to install and remove tools